Rick Thorburn pleads guilty to the murder of schoolgirl Tiahleigh Palmer

-More than two years after Tiahleigh Palmer was killed and left on the banks of the Pimpama River, her foster father Rick Thorburn has pleaded guilty to her murder.
+More than two years after Tiahleigh Palmer was killed and left on the banks of the Pimpama River, her foster father Rick Thorburn has been sentenced.

+Thorburn will spend the rest of his life in prison for murdering the 12-year-old.
+He will need to serve 20 years in prison before being eligible for parole on September 12, 2036.

+In sentencing Thorburn, Justice David Boddice told the court the foster dad's actions were "cold, calculating and callous" and his conduct had been "truly appalling".

+According to the Courier Mail, Justice Boddice said the way Thorburn left Tiahleigh's body on the riverbank showed he had no respect for her, not even in death.

-Wiping away tears as the judge asked him what plea he would be entering, a pale Thorburn said he was pleading guilty to murdering Tiahleigh, interfering with a corpse, attempting to pervert the course of justice and perjury.
+At the beginning of his sentencing hearing, Thorburn wiped away tears as the judge asked him what plea he would be entering.

+The pale, visibly thinner 57-year-old said he entered a formal guilty plea to murdering Tiahleigh, interfering with a corpse, attempting to pervert the course of justice and perjury.

 Queen's Council Carl Heaton told the court Thorburn played the role of "concerned parent" after the 12-year-old failed to come out of school in October 2015 but he had already killed her.